HsiangHung/Machine_Learning_Note/Ensemble/Boosting/README.md

 ## 1. Gradient Boosting

  A GBM will start with a not very deep tree and will model the original target.
 Then it takes the errors from the first round of predictions, and passes the errors as a new target to a second tree.
 The second tree will model the error from the first tree, record the new errors and pass that as a target to the third tree.
 And so forth.
 Essentially it focuses on modelling errors from previous trees.
 It is high bias-low variance algorithm, and aims to decrease bias not variance.
-An excellent notebook [[1]][Gradient Boosting from scratchs] demonstrates how a GBM minimizes bias during training (also see [[2]][Gradient boosting simplified]).
+An excellent notebook [[Prince Grover-1]][Gradient Boosting from scratchs] demonstrates how a GBM minimizes bias during training (also see [[Prince Grover-2]][Gradient boosting simplified]).

 In the following, we explain the boosting pictures using the figures depicted from [Prof. Ihler's lecture slides](http://sli.ics.uci.edu/Classes/2012F-273a?action=download&upname=10-ensembles.pdf) (also the [lecture video](https://www.youtube.com/watch?v=sRktKszFmSk)).
 Ben Gorman, a Kaggle master also provided a comprehensive description to interpret the math behind GBM in [[3]][A Kaggle Master Explains Gradient Boosting].